12 Handy hints you’ll want to know before you set off on a road trip with toddlers

 Before we sum it up, let’s not forget the car too.
 You’re going to be spending a long time in it, so what’s the best set-up?

-Getting your car ready: If it’s your own car, get all your checks done in advance of loading up the car; consider oil, coolant, battery, air pressure – and of course, a full tank of fuel!
+Getting your car ready: If it’s your own car, get all your safety checks done in advance of loading up the car; consider oil, coolant, battery, air pressure – and of course, a full tank of fuel!

 If you are renting, check what insurance and roadside assist services come with the vehicle, or will your vacation insurance policy be able to cover these scenarios?
 Don’t skimp on the small print when it comes to travelling with toddlers!
 I can think of nothing worse than being stranded roadside with screaming kids in the car.

 Separate kids – if you can!
 Anyone with multiple children will know EXACTLY what we’re talking about!
 If there’s going to be a troublemaker in the back, it’s almost certainly your toddler.
 Have you got a van where kids can sit in separate rows?

 One thing we love travelling in North America is just how affordable minivan hire is.
 By moving into a seven-seater we have so much more room.
 If your budget will permit, always give yourself that extra row of seats when travelling with siblings.

 Packing and positioning: I know many parents like to think of this as an artform.
 Those countless hours of your own childhood playing Tetris not wasted!
 Think about what items you will need in and out of the car daily, and what is perhaps only needed for your final destination.